sstsimulator/sst-docs/docs/core/iface/StandardMem/req/flushaddr.md

 ```cpp
 Request* makeResponse();
 ```
 Creates a [FlushResp](flushresp) initialized as a response to this FlushAddr request.
-If the memory system implementation allows flushes to fail, the memory interface should subsequently set the F_FAIL flag on the response if neccessary.
+If the memory system implementation allows flushes to fail, the memory interface should subsequently set the F_FAIL flag on the response if necessary.

 #### needsResponse
 ```cpp